 - Read Installation Manual Carefully - If the installation is a replacement the system must be flushed clean.
-System should be drained hot, then refilled, then drained again until the water is clean. - ✓ Ensure that there is a proper electrical supply i.e. 230V fused at 3A for the permanent live. - ☑ Take great care with pipe connections to ensure that no damage is done to the internal pipework. - Ensure that the 22mm condensate pipe is not exposed to freezing conditions. - Make sure that the air inlet and exhaust pipe outlets are at least 200mm apart.

-- \square The system must be free from air before firing. - ☑ If TRV's are installed on radiators ensure that a bypass is installed to maintain required flow.
+System should be drained hot, then refilled, then drained again until the water is clean. - ☑ Take great care with pipe connections to ensure that no damage is done to the internal pipework. - Make sure that the exhaust pipe terminates away from windows or vents and is out of reach. - Make sure that the air inlet and exhaust pipe outlets are at least 200mm apart. - ∠ Check tightness of all connections in the boiler before firing. - Ensure that the terminals supplied are fitted to both the exhaust and air inlet pipes. - \square The system must be free from air before firing. - ☑ If TRV's are installed on radiators ensure that a bypass is installed to maintain required flow.